No passwords, No popups, No cost

 A. Hi, Michael.
 "Potmetal" may be zinc diecastings or aluminum diecastings (they look just about identical although aluminum is much lighter).
 But a 1968 car probably used zinc diecastings rather than aluminum, so zincating probably isn't necessary.

 It isn't easy to fix those pits because the porosity absorbs water and plating solutions, thus causing contamination; plus the absorbed water or gases can come back as steam when the parts are heated and that causes holes and blisters.
-But the usual way to deal with mildly pitted diecastings for restoration is to copper plate them in cyanide copper plating solution and "mush buff"; this means basically to "mush" the soft copper plating into the pits by/while buffing.
+The usual way to deal with mildly pitted diecastings for restoration is to copper plate them in cyanide copper plating solution and "mush buff"; this means basically to "mush" the soft copper plating into those pits by/while buffing.
 After the pits are pretty much filled with copper you can go on to more copper plating, then nickel plating, then chrome plating.
 Severely pitted castings require a plating artist to hand-drill & hand-fill every one, and will cost hundreds of dollars each.
-Moderately pitted in your eyes may be mildly or severely pitted in someone else's:-)
+But moderately pitted in your eyes might be mildly or severely pitted in someone else's:-)

 Good luck!